 This Privacy Policy applies to all of the services offered by Google LLC and its affiliates, including YouTube, Android, and services offered on third-party sites, such as advertising services.
-This Privacy Policy doesn't apply to services that have separate privacy policies that do not incorporate this Privacy Policy.
+This Privacy Policy does not apply to services that have separate privacy policies that do not incorporate this Privacy Policy.

-This Privacy Policy doesn't apply to:
+This Privacy Policy does not apply to: